 The Vice President of Student Affairs and the Associate Dean of Faculty shall confer in making a decision on appeal.
-In order to modify a decision, modify sanctions, or return the case to Judicial Council, the Vice President of Student Affairs and the Associate Dean of Faculty must concur.
+To modify a decision, modify sanctions, or return the case to Judicial Council, the Vice President of Student Affairs and the Associate Dean of Faculty must concur.
 If not, the original decision and sanction(s) stands.